jaxtonw/jaxtonw.github.io/math4610/softwareManual/relErr.md

-**Routine Name:** `AbsoluteError`
+**Routine Name:** `relErr`

 **Author:** Jaxton Winder

 **Language:** Python 3.7.4.
-This routine is dependent on numpy, a mathematical library that comes with many distributions of Python.
-Use pip installer to run ``pip install numpy`` if numpy is not present in your Python distribution.

-    python absoluteError.py

-**Description/Purpose:** This routine will return the absolute error between two values, x and estimatedX.
-The absolute error is the absolute value of the difference between x and estimatedX.
+**Description/Purpose:** This routine will return the relative error between two values, value and valueApprox.
+The relative error is the absolute value of the difference between value and valueApprox, divided by value.

 **Input:** There are two inputs required to use this function, value and valueApprox.
 Value is the value you are testing, and valueApprox is the approximation.
+It has an optional boolean input for percent.
+By default, percent is set as false.
+When percent is set to be true, the value returned will be represented as a percent error.

-**Output:** This routine returns a double precision float that is the absolute value of the difference between value and valueApprox.
+**Output:** This routine returns a double precision float that is the absolute value of the difference between value and valueApprox, divided by value.

 **Usage/Example:**

-The routine has two arguments needed to return the values of the precision in terms of the smallest number that can be represented.
-Since the code is written in terms of a Fortran subroutine, the values of the machine machine epsilon and the power of two that gives the machine epsilon.
-Due to implicit Fortran typing, the first argument is a single precision value and the second is an integer.
+The routine has two arguments, value and valueApprox.
+It has an optional boolean input for percent.
+By default, percent is set as false.
+When percent is set to be true, the value returned will be represented as a percent error.
+After importing the math4610lib, the routine can be used as follows:

+    import math4610lib
-      error = AbsoluteError(5, 5.5)
+    error = math4610lib.relErr(5, 5.5)
     print("error is: " + str(error))

 Output from the lines above:

+      error is: .1

+Use the percent argument as follows:

+    import math4610lib
+    error = math4610lib.relErr(5, 5.5, percent=True)
+    print("error is: " + str(error))

+Ouput from the lines above:

-      error is: .5
+    error is: 10

-**Implementation/Code:** The following is the code for `AbsoluteError(value, valueApprox)`
+**Implementation/Code:** The following is the code for `relErr(value, valueApprox, percent=False)`

-    def AbsoluteError(value, valueApprox):
+    def relErr(value, valueApprox, percent=False):
+        if value == 0: return
+        if percent:
+            return abs((value - valueApprox) / value) * 100
-        return abs(valueApprox - value)
+        return abs((value - valueApprox) / value)

 **Last Modified:** September/2019